michaelmonetized/bashformer/untitled/README.md

 Sonny, seeing red ends the encounter with his ball launcher, insterting it into Kewpie in the most brutal way imagineable switching it to auto mode and holding down the trigger filling Kewpie with bowling balls till he inflates to the size of an elephant and ultimately explodes.

 Lucy witnesses the whole brutal mess as she watches in terror from a balcony above and when it's all over she runs away sobbing uncontrollably.

-Sonny chases after going through room after room filled with sadistic toys and masochistic furnishings.
+Sonny chases her going through room after room filled with sadistic toys and masochistic furnishings.

+His pursiut of Lucy gets slower and slower as he continues through this labrynth of kink.

+He finally reaches the back door, exits expecting to see the apple of his eye waiting for him, instead he finds her riding off into the distance alone on a small single engine fishing boat sobs fading off into the wind.

+The End.